-- Track 1: 9:15 AM
+Track 1: 9:15 AM

-- Track 2: 11:15 AM
+Track 2: 11:15 AM

-- Track 3: 2:30 PM
+Track 3: 2:30 PM

-1.9 Drop-off and Pick-up Procedures
+Drop-off and Pick-up Procedures

 All students must be dropped off and picked up ONLY in the designated areas.
 Parents can also park and walk to drop off and pick up their child from the designated areas.
 The current drop off and pick up maps are available in the front office.
+COVID-19 restrictions will apply.

-1.10 Student Drivers and Parking
+Student Drivers and Parking